 It’s not often you hear that an art collection occupies nearly 5% of the territory of a country.
-This is precisely the case with the Vatican Museums, spreading all the way from the “northern border” down to St. Peter’s Basilica.
-The popes have been gathering works for this collection for more than 500 years.
-If you would like to see the entire collection, get ready for a 4.5 mile trek!
-This is how long it would take to walk through all of the 54 galleries, with hundreds of rooms.
+If you want to see the everything on display at the Vatican Museums, get ready for a 4.5 mile trek!
+This is how long it would take to walk through all of the 54 galleries spread throughout hundreds of rooms.
+While it’s extremely hard to pick from the thousands of works on display, these five are among the most representative of the collections.

 1. School of Athens